Med3li/INITpug/README.md

 6. Run `gulp dev-dist` to compile development project for distribution
 # Developing Locally
- run `npm start` for open the browser at http://localhost:7200 to see the example app .
+ run `npm start` for starting gulp and open the browser at http://localhost:7200 to see the example app .

- run `gulp` or `gulp watch` and start your project.
+ If a problem occurs and gulp is not working, run `gulp` or `gulp watch` and start your project.

 This starts server on `localhost:7200` and gulp will watch for changes and automatically reload the browser.
 # Browser Support